robertoallende/Contacts/README.md

 In this example, the server is running on a machine with IP number 192.168.2.71.
 If the application server is running on another IP number, this value hast to be set accordingly.

+Once this change is done, the client should be compiled and it should connect properly to the server.

 ### About the code